 - Run the three-container system for five full workdays without modifying it.

 - At the end of the week, check: did anything important slip?
 If yes, add one element back.
-If no, you’ve found your Reduction Threshold.
+If no, you have found your Reduction Threshold.

-- Delete or archive any task management tool you didn’t open once this week.
+- Delete or archive any task management tool you did not open once this week.

 There is more to explore

 For a complete overview of how different approaches fit together, explore the guide to task management techniques.
-If you’re looking to understand the cognitive cost of bouncing between tasks, the guide on cognitive load and task switching covers the research on context-switching recovery.
-And if your task list overwhelm comes from email, task batching strategies pair well with a minimalist daily system.
+If you are looking to understand the cognitive cost of bouncing between tasks, the guide on cognitive load and task switching covers the research on context-switching recovery.
+If your task list overwhelm comes from email, task batching strategies pair well with a minimalist daily system.
+For those tightening their capture-side habits, brain dumping for productivity covers the related discipline, and mindful single-tasking extends the focus principle into execution.

 Related articles in this guide